derekburgess/jaws/IMPLEMENTATION_PLAN.md

   shrink; new Milestone 1 contract modules must enter it in the same change.
 - Added push, pull-request, and manual CI jobs for quality checks, offline correctness, and synthetic benchmark reporting.
 Correctness JUnit and benchmark JSON/Markdown are retained as workflow artifacts and the benchmark also renders a step summary.
+The correctness checkout retains full history so compatibility tests can resolve the frozen Benchmark 0 subject revision.
 - Added scheduled/manual Neo4j and capture-tooling jobs.
 The former uses the exact Neo4j 5.26.28 community image; the latter installs and probes `tshark` without initiating a live capture.